 - Owners or custodians are responsible for all actions of their dogs.

-- Off-leash activity shall be restricted to the designated area once ski-joring trails are groomed.
+Connor’s Bog - Off-leash activity shall be restricted to the designated area, once skijoring trails are groomed.

-- Keep you dog in sight and under control at all times.
+- Keep your dog in sight and under control at all times.

 - Always carry a leash.